Adams Hemphill Neighborhood Park – Concept Planning

 Community Advisory Group

-We have formed a community advisory group to help us gather and interpret feedback.
+We formed a community advisory group to help us gather and interpret feedback.
 For more information about the group, please reach out to Zach.Jarjoura@austintexas.gov.

 Questions?